ryancdickson/crp-staging/policy_1-8.md

 In some cases, this policy strengthens requirements described in the CCADB Policy.

-### 3. Chrome Root Program Participant Policies
+#### Chrome Root Program Participant Policies

-#### 3.1 Applicant PKI Hierarchies

-Applicants MUST accurately describe the policies and practices of their CA(s) within a single CA policy document that is:
+Effective [FUTURE DATED: MONTH, DD, YYYY], Chrome Root Program Participants MUST accurately describe the policies and practices of their CA(s) within a single CA policy document that is:

 - in the form of a combined CP/CPS.
 - freely publicly available for examination.